April travel insurance USA review: detailed analysis of coverage, limits and pricing

 The structure is simple.
 Up to $100,000 reimbursement, matching the total prepaid trip cost across all plans.
 No upgrade needed.

-Coverage triggers on specific events.
-Illness, injury, death, job loss, severe weather, even terrorism.
-A broad list.
-Still conditional.
-Medical proof required.
-Employer confirmation sometimes needed.
+Coverage is triggered by specific events: illness, injury, death, job loss, severe weather, even terrorism.
+A broad list, but still conditional.
+Medical proof is required.
+Employer confirmation is sometimes needed.

 Timing matters.
 The pre-existing condition waiver only applies if the policy is purchased within 21 days of the initial trip payment.
 Miss that window, and exclusions apply.

-Compared to a benchmark around $13,000 cancellation coverage, April offers a higher ceiling.
-But that ceiling only matters if the event fits strict conditions.
+Compared to a benchmark of around $13,000 in cancellation coverage, April offers a higher ceiling.
+But that ceiling only matters if the event meets strict conditions.
 High limit.
-Access stays restricted.
+Restricted access.

 Compare the best cancellation insurances